zmitchell/splatter/guide/README.md

-# the nannou guide
+# the splatter guide

-The one-stop-shop for everything someone might want to know about nannou!
+The one-stop-shop for everything someone might want to know about splatter!

 ## Working on the Book